Harold Garfinkel: Harvard Department of Social Relations

 After the war, Garfinkel went to study at Harvard and met Talcott Parsons at the newly formed Department of Social Relations at Harvard University.
 While Parsons studied and emphasized abstract categories and generalizations, Garfinkel's work was more focused on detailed description.
 "What set Garfinkel apart from Parsons's other students and colleagues was his extreme commitment to empirical studies.
 Rather than ask, for example, what kinds of normative networks are necessary to sustain family structures, Garfinkel would more likely ask: 'What normative networks are there?' or 'Are there any normative networks?'"
 While Garfinkel continued to earn his degree at Harvard, sociologist Wilbert E. Moore, invited Garfinkel to work on the Organizational Behavior Project at Princeton University.
 Garfinkel taught at Princeton University for two years.
 This brought him in contact with some of the most prominent scholars of the day in the behavioral, informational, and social sciences including: Gregory Bateson, Kenneth Burke, Paul Lazarsfeld, Frederick Mosteller, Philip Selznick, Herbert A. Simon, and John von Neumann.
 Garfinkel completed his dissertation, "The Perception of the Other: A Study in Social Order," in 1952.

 After receiving his doctorate from Harvard, Garfinkel was asked to talk at a 1954 American Sociological Association meeting and created the term "ethnomethodology."
+In addition, he was working alongside other people to listen to tape recordings and interview jurors for the University of Chicago's American Jury Project, which is led by Fred Strodtbeck which also furthered his research in Ethnomethodology.
 Ethnomethodology became his main focus of study.
 It is "the investigation of the rational properties of indexical expressions and other practical actions as contingent ongoing accomplishments of organized artful practices of everyday life" In 1954 he joined the sociology faculty at UCLA.
 During the period 1963–64 he served as a Research Fellow at the Center for the Scientific Study of Suicide.
 Garfinkel spent the '75-'76 school year at the Center for Advanced Study in the Behavioral Sciences and, in 1979–1980, was a visiting fellow at Oxford University.
 In 1995 he was awarded the "Cooley-Mead Award" from the American Sociological Association for his contributions to the field.
 He received an honorary doctorate from the University of Nottingham in 1996.
-He officially retired from UCLA in 1987, though continued as an emeritus professor until his death on April 21, 2011, in Los Angeles, California.
+He officially retired from UCLA in 1987, though continued as an emeritus professor until his death on April 21, 2011.